Eminem Makes Sexism Seem Sexy – And That’s A Problem

 “Cock” vs “Down There”

 Why Are We More Offended By Racism Than Sexism?

-Posted on August 12, 2010, in feminism, gender, men, sex, sexism, women and tagged domestic violence, Eminem, feminism, Love the Way You Lie, Megan Fox, pop culture, Rihanna, sexism.
+Posted on August 12, 2010, in feminism, gender, men, sex and sexuality, sexism, women and tagged domestic violence, Eminem, feminism, Love the Way You Lie, Megan Fox, pop culture, Rihanna, sexism.
 Bookmark the permalink.
 4 Comments.

 I am also shocked at the amount of messages in the media and music that put women down.
 In many ways, society’s norms subjugate women.
 They are given nick names like “sweetie,” “pumpkin,” “cookie,” “sugar,” “kitten,” “baby,” that liken women to pets, objects, and foods.
 That baby talk and the feeling of needing to protect the weaker sex are apart in many songs.
 Similarly, rape, sexual harassment and abuse have become such buzzwords, appearing regularly in television shows, like in Law & Order: Special Victims Unit.
 It is good that they are being talked about, discussed as important issues, and are no longer kept quiet or under the table.
 However, too much air-time is turning it into old news.
 It’s becoming so normal to hear about rape and abuse that it is trivialized.
 Questions come up like, maybe they deserved it?

 …Two or three girls